 - 1. An overview of the Pursuit of Excellence Program to be used as a supplement in reviewing the program and Criteria for Excellence with the chapter membership. - 2.
 Chapter Self-Assessment Session an All Chapter LEAD-style workshop to be facilitated with the chapter.
 This session is designed to involve the chapter membership in the annual assessment process.
-During this session, the chapter will review the Pursuit of Excellence Program and its standards and Criteria for Excellence through directed questioning and discussion.
-At the end of the session, chapter members will have created the raw data to be included in the chapter's formal submission.
-Additionally, supporting documentation will be identified and appropriate officers, chairmen, or chapter members will be tasked with creating, acquiring, and providing this documentation for inclusion in the chapter's final submission. - 3.
-Chapter Self-Assessment Booklet Instructions an instructional guide for the official form the chapter will use to create their annual self-assessment submission.
-The booklet is available at:
+During this session, the chapter (through its committees) will review the Pursuit of Excellence Program and evaluation guidelines (performance benchmarks) through directed questioning and discussion.
+At the end of the session, members will have created the raw data to be included in the chapter's formal submission.
+Additionally, supporting documentation will be identified and appropriate officers, chairmen, or members will be tasked with creating, acquiring, and providing this documentation for the chapter's final submission. - 3.
+Chapter Self-Assessment Booklet Instructions an instructional guide for the official form the chapter will use to create their annual self-assessment submission (download the booklet for virtual operations).